 beginning of content

-Caring for sutures
+Caring for stitches (sutures)

-5-minute read
+7-minute read

 Key facts

-• Keep the wound clean and dry, and follow your doctor or nurse’s care instructions.
+• Keep the wound clean and dry and follow your doctor or nurse’s care instructions.

-What are sutures?
+What are stitches?

-What are the different sutures my doctor might use?
+What are the different types of stitches?

-Sutures can be:
+Stitches can be:

 Wounds or cuts can also be held together in other ways, such as:

-How can I care for my sutures?
+How can I care for my stitches?

 How do I prevent or minimise scarring?